usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 Agencies MAY determine to partially implement the NIST recommended guidance based on their mission risk tolerance, existing business processes, special considerations for certain populations, availablity of data that provides similar mitigations to those described in this suite, or due to other capabilities that are unique to the agency.
 Agencies SHALL demonstrate comparability of compensating controls when the complete set of applicable 800-63 requirements are not implemented.
 That said, agencies SHALL NOT alter the assessed value based on agency capabilities.
 Rather, the agency MAY adjust implementation of solutions based the agency's ability to mitigate risk via means not explicitly addressed by 800-63 requirements.
 The agency SHALL implement prodecures to document both the justification for any departure from normative requirements and detail the compensating control employed.

 This guidance addresses only those risks associated with authentication and identity proofing errors.
-[NIST Special Publication 800-30, “Risk Management Guide for Information Technology Systems”](#SP800-30) recommends a general methodology for managing risk in federal systems.
+[NIST Special Publication 800-30, "Risk Management Guide for Information Technology Systems"](#SP800-30) recommends a general methodology for managing risk in federal systems.

 ### <a name="daps"></a> 5.5.
 Digital Identity Acceptance Statement